Gold miners face new challenge in plummeting gold price

 "We would argue that there's quite a few companies that are losing money at this gold price," he said.

-Lower prices could also hit dividends, especially those paid by miners with policies that link payouts to the price of gold, like Newmont Mining Corp and Eldorado Gold Corp.
+Lower prices could also hit dividends, especially those paid by miners with policies that link payouts to the price of gold, like Newmont Mining Corp (NEM.N) and Eldorado Gold Corp (ELD.TO).
 Newmont's last quarterly dividend was $0.425 a share, and Eldorado's last semi-annual dividend was C$0.07 a share.

 JUNIORS TUMBLE

-Many of the largest percentage stock price declines were among smaller players, like Gabriel Resources Ltd, which is waiting on permits for its Rosia Montana gold and silver project in Romania.
+Many of the largest percentage stock price declines were among smaller players, like Gabriel Resources Ltd (GBU.TO), which is waiting on permits for its Rosia Montana gold and silver project in Romania.
 Its shares slumped 23.4 percent to C$1.51.

-Detour Gold Corp, which is ramping up its first mine, in northeastern Ontario, dropped 21.9 percent to C$11.48.
+Detour Gold Corp (DGC.TO), which is ramping up its first mine, in northeastern Ontario, dropped 21.9 percent to C$11.48.

 With gold prices plunging, miners that hedged some production despite coming under fire from investors for not having been fully exposed to gains during the bull market, were feeling vindicated.

-"In times like this when prices are going down, it (hedging) gives us good support," Russell Middleton, chief financial officer at Australia's Hillgrove Resources, told Reuters.
+"In times like this when prices are going down, it (hedging) gives us good support," Russell Middleton, chief financial officer at Australia's Hillgrove Resources (HGO.AX), told Reuters.

 Hillgrove produces gold and copper at a mine in South Australia, where its gold output is effectively hedged at around A$1,500 an ounce.